Where to ride in Essex

 Don't know where to ride?
 New to an area?

 The first thing I suggest you do is to take a look at the maps listed below.
-This will give you an idea of the offical routes that you have a right by law to use.
+This will give you an idea of the official routes that you have a right by law to use.
 You can only ride on roads, bridleways, byways and restricted byways, NOT footpaths (unless the landowner gives you permission).

 If there is a yard nearby call in and see if they know of any other places to ride, maybe even ask to ride out with them.

 You can even buy a map that is centred on your house.
-These maps are not however always 100% up to date as additions can take years to find their way onto the offical maps.
+These maps are not however always 100% up to date as additions can take years to find their way onto the official maps.
 If you want to see the very latest rights of way you will need to take a look at the local definitive map of your area mentioned below.

-Local Definitive maps
+Local Definitive Maps

 Your Parish Council and library should hold a printed copy of the detailed definitive maps of your area.
 These are very detailed large scale maps and they should have been kept up to date with all current changes.